Monadic second-order model-checking on decomposable matroids: Model-checking and Enhanced Tree

-\begin{proof} The demonstration is done by induction, every case is trivial except the translation of the predicate $indep$ whose correction is given by Theorem \ref{finale}. \end{proof}
+\begin{proof} The demonstration is done by induction, every case is trivial except the translation of the predicate $indep$ whose correctness is given by Theorem \ref{finale}. \end{proof}

-The interest of the reduction to $MSO$ over labeled tree is justified by its classical model checking theorem in linear time.

-\begin{theorem}[Thatcher and Wright\cite{thatcher1968gfa}] Decision of $MSO$ over labeled trees is solvable by a linear fpt algorithm, the parameter being the size of the formula. \end{theorem}

 Suppose we have a formula $\phi$ of $MSO_{M}$ and a representable matroid $M$ of branch-width $t$.
-We know that we can find a tree decomposition of width at most $3t$ in cubic time \cite{DBLP:conf/esa/HlinenyO07}.
-Then we build an enhanced tree also in cubic time and by Theorem \ref{main}, we know that we have only to decide the formula $F(\phi)$ on the enhanced tree, which is done in linear time by Theorem \ref{folklore}, to decide $\phi$ on $M$.
-We have as a corollary the main result of \cite{hlinveny2006bwp}.
+We know that we can find a branch-width decomposition of width equal to $t$ in cubic time \cite{hlineny2008finding}.
+Furthermore, we can build from it an enhanced tree of $M$ in cubic time.
+By Theorem \ref{main}, we know that we need only to decide the formula $F(\phi)$ on the enhanced tree to decide $\phi$ on $M$, which is done in linear time by Theorem \ref{folklore}.
+We have, as a corollary, the main result of \cite{hlinveny2006bwp}.

-\begin{corollary}[Hlin\v{e}n{\'y}] The model checking problem for $MSO_{M}$ is decidable in time $f(t,k,l) \times P(n)$ over the set of representable matroids, where $f$ is a computable function, $P$ a polynomial, $k$ the size of the field, $t$ the branch-width and $l$ the size of the formula. \end{corollary}
+\begin{corollary}[Hlin\v{e}n{\'y} \cite{hlinveny2006bwp}] The model-checking problem of $MSO_{M}$ formulas is decidable in time $f(t,k,l) \times n^{3}$ over the set of $\mathbb{F}$-matroids given by a matrix, where $n$ is the number of elements in the matroid, $t$ is its branch-width, $k$ is the size of $\mathbb{F}$, $l$ is the size of the formula and $f$ is a computable function. \end{corollary}

-As we can decide dependency in a represented matroid of bounded branch width in linear time by only using one of its enhanced tree, they are a way to define completely a matroid and then to represent it.
-Moreover it is efficient as their size is $O(t^{2}\times n)$, where $n$ is the size of the matroid, while the matrix, which usually defines it, will be of size $O(n^{2})$.
+Since we can decide dependence in a represented matroid of bounded branch-width in linear time by only using one of its enhanced tree, the enhanced trees are a way to describe completely a matroid and then to represent it.
+Moreover, this representation is compact, since the size of an enhanced tree is $O(t^{2}\times n)$, where $n$ is the size of the ground set of the matroid, while the matrix which usually defines it, is of size $O(n^{2})$.

-\section{Extensions and applications}
+\section{Extensions and Applications}

-In this section we show the scope of the result through extension of the logic or applications made easier by Theorem \ref{main}.
+In this section, we present generalizations of the result of the previous section, by an extension of the model or of the language.
+As an application, we show that Theorem \ref{main} can be used to solve enumeration problems in a more efficient way.